vipassana/geojsontools/README.md

 # geojsontools #

+This repository is an updated version of [another repo](https://github.com/micolous/geojsontools).

 Some small tools to work with GeoJSON files, using the [python-geojson](https://github.com/frewsxcv/python-geojson) library.

 These typically focus on small utilities in order to convert data between different formats, or perform operations that are difficult or impossible to do inside of software like `gpsbabel`, `ogr2ogr` or QGIS.